Print & Share:

 Composting: not just for hippies.
 Compost is having a moment, and it can seriously cut back on the environmental impact of throwing our food away.
 While food decomposes, it turns into a rich soil that you can use in a garden or even sell.
 For a beginners guide, check out this one from Food Wise.

 Try new meal kit services.
 Blue Apron, Plated, and Purple Carrot are all great for sending you exactly the amount of food and spices you need and nothing more.
-But if your looking for your own recipe options for the convenience and on a tighter budget, try Popcart, a Google Chrome extension that allows you to scan recipes online and order the appropriate amount of each ingredient from an online grocer.
+But if your looking for your own recipe options for the convenience and on a tighter budget, try searching for apps that allow you to scan recipes online and order the appropriate amount of each ingredient from an online grocer.

 Freeze bread.
 The French might balk at this habit, but it can be hard to finish a whole loaf of bread before it goes bad.
 The most nutritious bread — 100% whole wheat, no preservatives, maybe a few seeds and nuts sprinkled in there — has the shortest shelf life.
 Plus, throwing a frozen slice in the toaster couldn’t be easier, and it tastes just as good as a fresh slice.